ivotron/geni/README.md

 consisting of 1 node on both `utah` and `clemson` sites.
 By default, if `cloudlab_*` arguments are not given, the script tries to read this information from the environment (from variables `CLOUDLAB_USER`, `CLOUDLAB_PASSWORD`, etc.).
+All these need to be in lower case.
 This helps to avoid storing credentials in a script and can be given as part of the docker invocation instead:

 ```bash
 docker run --rm \